ikwal007/Pengaduan-Masyarakat/README.md

 Refactor function Verbosely comment this code so that I can understand what's going on.
 Komentar Verbose:
 Menambahkan komentar secara rinci di dalam kode untuk mempermudah pemahaman alur dan tujuan setiap bagian.

+Refactor function Clean up this code by standardizing variable names, removing debugging statements, improving readability, and more.
+Explain what you did to clean it up in a short and concise way.
+Refactor function Make this faster and more efficient.
+Refactor function Verbosely comment this code so that I can understand what's going on.